 Winter tires are designed exclusively for cold weather driving.
 They are constructed with rubber compounds that remain flexible in temperatures below 45 degrees and have aggressive tread patterns for grip in snow and ice, generally without a need for studding.
 Winter tires also feature siping patterns for extra biting edges on ice.
 All of these features combine to make a soft tire that has excellent winter traction, giving drivers the confidence to take to the roads in winter weather.

 In the past, manufacturers offering "snow tires" only measured their performance in snow against their standard tire designs.
-Today, the term "snow tire" has been abandoned and standardized requirements must be met for a tire to be sold as a winter tire.
+Though many folks still use the term "snow tire," it's no longer in use by manufacturers, who tout their winter tires as meeting or exceeding standardized requirements that must be met for a tire to be sold with that designation.

 Winter tires are far superior to all-season tires when it comes to driving in any cold winter conditions: dry, wet, snow, sleet, and ice.
 Summer tires excel in both dry and wet warm weather conditions but become too stiff in cold weather to be able to provide reliable performance.